Sometimes you just know you’ve slept badly, and that it’s going to be a tougher day than usual.

-Other days you might wake up with the feeling you didn’t sleep too well, but you somehow manage to get through the day just fine.
+Other days, you might wake up with the feeling you didn’t sleep too well, but still manage to get through the day just fine.

 So how exactly do you work out if you’re actually getting enough sleep, despite one or two disruptions, or if you should be worried about your sleep pattern?

-The classic advice is that on average, adults need between 7 and 9 hours sleep, but the reality is that it’s more complex than that.
+The classic advice is that on average, adults need between 7 and 9 hours sleep The reality is that it’s more complex than that.

 In 2016, the National Sleep Foundation produced a major report which identifies 4 key sleep goals.
 These goals can be used to judge how well you sleep:

 - The length of time it takes you to fall asleep.

 - The number of times you wake up during the night, and how long for.

 - How long it takes you to fall asleep again after waking up.